Characterisation of silicon photomultipliers in a dilution refrigerator down to 9.4 mK towards a cryogenic cosmic-ray muon veto system: Characterisation analysis

 \subsubsection{Enhanced afterpulsing at low temperatures}

 At 77 K, the AP probability is reported to be 12\% at $\Delta V$ = 5 V~\cite{NUV-HD-cryo}.
-We determine an AP probability of 43\% at $\Delta V$ = 4.8 V\footnote{The AP probability is calculated using the mean number of correlated delayed avalanches with the following equation: $P = 1\ -\ e^{^-\bar{N}_{\mathrm{CDA}}}$.} assuming a 10 \textmu s integration window, as is typically considered for computing AP probabilities in SiPMs~\cite{acerbi2015nuv,acerbi2019understanding}.
-We also assume that the number of DeCT events contributing to the mean number of CDAs we measure is negligible, and that the CDAs we observe originate predominately from AP.
-We make this assumption based on the timescale of DeCT events, which occur at delay times $<$ 20 ns, which we do not have the ability to resolve from the primary avalanche in our data.
+We determine a CDA probability of 42\% at $\Delta V$ = 6.3 V assuming a 10 \textmu s integration window, as is typically considered for computing AP probabilities in SiPMs~\cite{acerbi2015nuv,acerbi2019understanding}.
+We assume that the number of DeCT events contributing to our $P_{\mathrm{CDA}}$ measurement is negligible; we make this assumption based on the timescale of DeCT events, which occur at $dt<$ 100 ns, which we do not have the ability to resolve from the primary avalanche in our data.
+Therefore, we assume that our $P_{\mathrm{CDA}}$ measurement is dominated by APs.

-We observe a substantial increase in the AP probability at $T_{\mathrm{MC}}$ compared to the measured value at 77 K. This behaviour has previously been reported at temperatures below 40 K~\cite{hanski2025performance,zhang2022scintillation}.
+We observe a substantial increase in the AP probability at $T_{\mathrm{CSNT}}$ = 9.4 $\pm$ 0.2 mK compared to the measured value at 77 K. This behaviour has previously been reported at temperatures below 40 K~\cite{hanski2025performance,zhang2022scintillation}.
 It has also been observed that below 40 K, the average time difference between a primary avalanche and AP(s) increases.
 We also see evidence for an increase in the delay times of APs with respect to the primary avalanche.
 The $dt$ distribution shown in Figure~\ref{F:DCR_32V} shows long tails that extend significantly beyond the typical AP timescale of 10 \textmu s.
-This is indicative of delayed APs that continue to occur even at long timescales, $\mathcal{O}$(ms).
+This is indicative of delayed APs that continue to occur even at much longer timescales.